On splitting rank of non-compact type symmetric spaces and bounded cohomology: Splitting rank

-Let $X$ be a symmetric space of non-compact type.
-We write $X=G/K$ where $G=\Isom^0(X)$ is the connected component of isometry group of $X$ and $K$ is a maximal compact subgroup of $G$.
-Fixing a base point $p\in X$, we have the Cartan decomposition $\mathfrak{g}=\mathfrak{k}+\mathfrak{p}$ and $\mathfrak{p}$ can be identified with the tangent space of $X$ at $p$.
-We recall the splitting rank of a symmetric space $X$ of non-compact type, denoted by $\text{srk}(X)$, is the maximal dimension of a totally geodesic submanifold $Y\subset X$ which splits off an isometric $\mathbb{R}$-factor.
-For a totally geodesic submanifold, its tangent space can be identified with a Lie triple system.
+\begin{defn} For $X$ a symmetric space of non-compact type, we define the splitting rank of $X$, denoted $\text{srk}(X)$, to be the maximal dimension of a totally geodesic submanifold $Y\subset X$ which splits off an isometric $\mathbb{R}$-factor. \end{defn}

 \begin{remark} We notice a similar notion of maximal totally geodesic submanifolds is discussed in \cite{BO}, but our definition is slightly different.
 Indeed, if $X=G_2^2/\SO(4)$, then the submanifold that has dimension equal to the splitting rank is $\mathbb H^2\times \mathbb R$.
 This is not maximal totally geodesic, since $\mathbb H^2\times \mathbb R\subset \SL(3,\mathbb R)/\SO(3)\subset G_2^2/\SO(4)$ gives a chain of totally geodesic inclusions. \end{remark}